BFHS-Open/Workshops/README.md

 # Workshops
-Workshops for the Computer Science Club
+Workshops created for the Computer Science Club